 Jumping the line: How MCP servers can attack you before you ever use them

 This is the first in a series of posts discussing some of the latest security developments in the world of the Model Context Protocol (MCP).
-Each day this week, we will share details of innovations and threats affecting this new protocol, which we expect will define agent-environment interactions from this point forward.
+In each post, we will share details of innovations and threats affecting this new protocol, which we expect will define agent-environment interactions from this point forward.

 Today, we discuss a vulnerability in the way MCP is implemented that undermines its core security promises.
 We call this vulnerability “line jumping,” as it allows malicious MCP servers to execute attacks before any tool is even invoked.